 The stroopwafel – the king of Dutch biscuits?

 On a recent visit to the Czech Republic our flight was delayed and took longer than expected.
-The wise virgins among us made use of the sandwiches offered on the flight, but they were curling at the edges and with sparse filling so I couldn’t face them.
+The wise virgins among us had made use of the plastic sandwiches offered on the flight, but they were curling at the edges and with sparse filling so I couldn’t face them.
 We met up with some Dutch colleagues at the airport, but due to being late we needed to head off immediately for our final destination which was a factory some two hours or so outside Prague.

 I tend to get car sick on an empty stomach and muttered about looking for some substinance but there was a general feeling that we should get going.

 And then came an act of supreme generosity.
 A young Dutch colleague (just out of university) didn’t exactly offer me his last Rolo*, but he did offer free access to his supply of stroopwafel.
 Reader, I was grateful.

 Stroopwafel are a type of dry wafer-waffle interleaved with a caramel and treacle filling.
 The caramel flavour is enhanced by the use of brown sugar in the making of the waffels.